 Data modeling is a crucial aspect of business intelligence and data analysis, as it enables organizations to make informed decisions by providing a clear and concise representation of their data.
 At its core, data modeling involves creating a conceptual representation of an organization's data, which can be used to support business intelligence and data analysis activities.
-This involves identifying the key entities, attributes, and relationships within an organization's data, and representing them in a way that is easy to understand and analyze.
+This involves identifying the key entities, attributes, and relationships that exist within an organization's data, and representing them in a way that is easy to understand and analyze.

 Introduction to Data Modeling Techniques